despia-native/despia-native/README.md

 ## Integration with Despia

 Despia operates through a streamlined protocol handler system, allowing you to invoke native features using the global `window.despia` object.
 This npm package is the JavaScript SDK that makes your web app communicate with Despia's native runtime.
-The SDK provides:
+The SDK provides:es and sdks

 - **Command Queuing** - Sequential execution of Despia commands via `window.despia` setter
 - **Variable Watching** - Async monitoring of response variables